imtaotao/super-fast-md5/README.md

 </div>

 Super fast and super small wasm version of `md5` algorithm, able to use in `browser` and `nodejs`.
-The implementation comes from [hash-wasm](https://github.com/Daninet/hash-wasm), we talk about asynchronous syntax simplified to synchronous syntax.
+The implementation comes from [hash-wasm](https://github.com/Daninet/hash-wasm), We simplify the asynchronous syntax to synchronous syntax.

 ### CDN